What dance techniques are offered?

 What are the criteria for dance scholarships?

-Dance scholarships are based on your current skill and on your potential to develop and to contribute positively to the dance program at Muhlenberg.
+Dance scholarships are based on your current skills and your potential to contribute positively to the dance community at Muhlenberg.
+In addition to your past dance experiences, we place a high value on sustained commitment, generosity of spirit, and a desire to study dance in the context of a broad liberal arts education.
 Learn more about dance auditions.

 What are Muhlenberg Dance Alumni doing?

-Most dance majors go on to careers in performing, choreography, arts management, physical therapy, and teaching, as well as non-dance related professions.
+Many dance majors go on to careers in performing, choreography, arts management, physical therapy, and teaching.
+Others bring the skills they learn as dance majors to other professions, while continuing to pursue their interest in dance avocationally.
 (See alumni profiles for more information)

 I don't plan to major in dance, but want to continue dancing.
 What opportunities are open to me?